Tuning the Electronic Structure of Graphene by Controlling Spatial Confinement: Results and Discussion

 \subsection{Bilayer GNR-Graphene}

-To this end, we find out whether an array of GNRs is sandwiched between graphene layers or not can strongly change the electronic structure of the studied systems.
-In this subsection, we study the structure in which only one array of GNRs is Bernal stacked on graphene.
-As for previous systems, we expect that placing a semiconducting material on graphene will not strongly modify the electronic structure, as confirmed by the electronic band structure of the 4A3 system (see Figure~\figref{fig6}{6a}) where linear bands of graphene are present, or the system is essentially a graphene monolayer.
+In this subsection, we study a heterostructure consisting only one array of GNRs stacked on graphene.
+From the point of view of individual non-interacting layers, we expect that placing a semiconducting material on graphene will not strongly modify the electronic structure,especially near $E_F$, as confirmed by the electronic band structure of the 4A3 system (see Figure~\figref{fig6}{6a}), where linear bands of graphene are present, i.e., the system is essentially a graphene monolayer.
+As in previous systems, the absence of flat bands at the band edges of the isolated AGNR indicates that the layers are electronically coupled.
+Instead, the observed energy bands reflect the allowed states of the heterostructure, which closely resemble the dispersive bands of graphene.
+For this system, we also applied an electric field and showed that a band gap develops, indicating that the system is not composed of two independent subsystems, while such a perturbation can produce a meaningful change in the electronic structure, see Figure \figref{figs5}{} in the SM.

-However, a gapless 5-AGNR induces a 0.6 eV band gap between dispersive conduction and valence bands if dispersionless bands are neglected; see Figure\figref{fig6}{6b}.
-In the inset, the probability density of the selected state in the flat band along the $\Gamma-$X direction is studied, showing that it spreads over the system and is not localized in the gapless AGNR.
-This suggests that the whole system can become chemically active.
+However, a gapless 5-AGNR induces a 0.6 eV local gap at K for the dispersive band, see Figure\figref{fig6}{6b}.
+In the inset, $\abs{\psi_1}^2$ and $\abs{\psi_2}^2$ selected from the first and second valence bands, are shown, indicating that both states are spread over the system and are not localized within each of layers.
 The effect of ZGNR arrays is studied in Figure\figref{fig6}{6c} for the 12Z4 system, where it is similar to previous systems in trilayer configurations.

-As we have implied, while these simulations can effectively capture quantum mechanical effects, the influence of structural relaxation is not considered, which can strongly change the dynamical stability and/or electronic properties of the systems~\cite{Khne2020}.
-The band gaps of the studied systems are predicted to be direct, which is beneficial for photoinduced applications.
-However, the band gap does not exceed $\sim 0.6$ eV, which means that they can absorb low-energy infrared photons.
-Interested readers can see Figure~\figref{figs4}{} in the SM for a further discussion on the band gap of the 5A11-NS heterostructure.
-We did not observe a notable impact of the spacing between GNRs on the electronic structure in any of the systems studied.
+As we have implied, while these simulations can effectively capture quantum mechanical effects, the influence of structural relaxation is not considered, which can modify the electronic properties of the systems~\cite{Khne2020}.
+For wider GNRs, the impact of relaxation is expected to be reduced, and the TB approach is expected to be sufficient to capture the main qualitative features discussed in this work.
+Nevertheless, edge originated geometrical modification is reduced upon hydrogenation, yet doesn't change the electronic structure strongly\cite{Son2006,Yu2015}.
+Interested readers can also see Figure~\figref{figs6}{} in the SM for further discussion on the local gap at K of the 5A11-NS trilayer heterostructure.
+It is worth noting that we did not observe a notable impact of the spacing between GNRs on the electronic structure in any of the systems studied.